devbean/pinmap/README.md

 pinmap
 ======

-A wordpress plugin - pin your posts in a map.
+Pinmap is a wordpress plugin named by Pin IN MAP.
+Pinmap allows you to pin your post in a map.